microsoft/everyonecancode/instructions/day1/Application/README.md

 ### Open GitHub Page on your phone

-Milligram is a fun litte app similar to photo based social media that you might be familiar with.
+Milligram is a fun little app similar to photo based social media that you might be familiar with.
 Of course we want to use it on our mobile phones so we can use the cameras to take awesome selfies and picture for Milligram.
 Its main features are:

 - Display simple GitHub account information from your own profile
-- Take fotos and add them to the stream of images
+- Take photos and add them to the stream of images
 - Check your age and facial expression using Azure Face Recognition (implemented on day 2)
 - Transcribe sentences you speak using Azure Speech Service (implemented on day2)